cqfn/degit/README.md

   * Pull requests, stars, and followers,
   * GitHub-like web user interface,
-  * Entirely free for public and private repositories,
+  * Entirely free for everybody,
   * Not owned by anyone,
   * Moderated by the board of deputies.

+DeGit doesn't support private repositories, only public ones.

 ## How It Works?